 Activists in the United States asked women to show up to defend their rights on January 21, 2017.
 And show up they did: The Women’s March on Washington is set to go down as one of the largest single-day protests in American history, with half a million people flooding D.C.’s streets, not to mention the hundreds of sister marches around the world, with a turnout of nearly 120,000 across Canada.

-Now, as a radical next step in the fight for equality and against the policies of the new Trump administration, the Women’s March organizers in the U.S. are asking women to… stay home.
+Now, as a radical next step in the fight for equality and against the policies of the new Trump administration, the Women’s March organizers in the U.S. are asking women to… stay home on March 8, International Women’s Day.
 Well, not exactly.
-It’s more a day to make clear just how much power half the population yields.
-On Monday, the group announced a general strike — a “day without women” — to be held on a to-be-determined date.
+It’s more a day to make clear just how much power half the population yields, by abstaining from paid and unpaid work and from shopping, and by wearing red.
 Here’s a primer on what we know so far — and what a day without women might actually look like.

 What’s the point?